Biography

 ________________________________________

-Michele is unique in that her boutique philanthropic/business model is dedicated to working very closely with every film client to enlist their participation and commitment in advocating and promoting their film production’s accessibility assets and furthermore advise on implementing and incorporating the audio description deliverables throughout all distribution and exhibition platforms for the shelf life of the film.
-For 6 years, Michele traveled extensively between San Francisco, Los Angeles and New York to ascertain and merge together East and West Coast media and cultural arts accessibility philosophies and methodologies.
-She will be expanding her travel to the UK periodically to further her research and experience in media and arts accessibility approaches.
+Woman of Her Word's unique business model is dedicated to working very closely with every film and media client to enlist their participation and commitment in advocating and promoting their film production’s accessibility assets and furthermore advise on implementing and incorporating the audio description deliverables throughout all distribution and exhibition platforms for the shelf life of the film.
+For many years, she traveled extensively between San Francisco, Los Angeles and New York to ascertain and merge East and West Coast media and cultural arts accessibility philosophies and methodologies.
+Michele intends to extend her travels to the UK periodically to further her knowledge in international media, arts and culture accessibility strategies.

 Woman of Her Word’s pledge is unwavering in the pursuit for inclusion in media and the arts; her presence is a unifying force resulting in equality for the communities that she serves.
 Michele’s press coverage includes The Hollywood Reporter, Variety, Forbes, NBC and multiple other outlets.